VitaeTeam/secp256k1/README.md

 The purpose of this fork is to provide a stand-alone repository of just libsecp256k1 (based off the Bitcoin ABC "Schnorr module enabled" fork of the secp256k1 codebase) for Electron Cash to pull in and build from.
-As such, this repository mostly lives as a submodule of the [Electron Cash sources](https://github.com/VitaeTeam/ViLight), and is accessed using Electron Cash's ``contrib/make_secp`` script.
+As such, this repository mostly lives as a submodule of the [Vilight sources](https://github.com/VitaeTeam/ViLight), and is accessed using Electron Cash's ``contrib/make_secp`` script.

 ---